PagerDuty/operational-review-docs/docs/definitions.md

 **Actionable vs. Unactionable Incidents**

 All incidents are either actionable or unactionable.
-Actionable alerts are when the incident is not a false alarm and some action can be taken by a responder.
-All other incidents are unactionable.
+Actionable incidents are when the triggering conditions have a clear resolution action that can be taken by a responder.
+Unactionable incidents are informational false alarms: they convey a system state, but there is nothing for a responder to do other than acknowledging they received a notification of that state.

 **Alert**

-Alerts are a vehicle for ensuring that the existence of an incident is communicated to responders.
-Often there is a 1:1 mapping of incident to alert, but not always.
-There can be multiple alerts per incident if the same issue is noticed by multiple sources or if additional responders need to be alerted about the same issue.
+Alerts are a vehicle for ensuring responders are notified of the existence of an incident.
+In theory, there is a 1:1 mapping of incidents to alerts.
+But most often, there can be multiple alerts per incident because the same issue may be detected by multiple sources or if additional responders need to be alerted about the same issue.

-**Business Hours**

-The general time that employees are working.
-Often defined by a broad range of 8 a.m. – 6 p.m., but should follow the norms of each company, region, and office.

 **Business Service**

-A business service is a critical or otherwise important business function of a digital product and is powered by one or more technical services.
+A business service is a critical or otherwise important logical business function of a digital product.
+Often, that logical function is carried out by a number of underlying technical services.
+For example, a logical “fulfillment” business service may be represented by various underlying technical services necessary to complete that action such as a shopping cart service, payment service, inventory service, and so on.
 Businesses services are defined differently by each digital business and are often aligned with product features or capabilities.

-**Delivery Team**

-Also called a Product Delivery Team, this is a group of people directly responsible for building and/or operating a technical service.
-Always inclusive of the engineers on the team, delivery teams may also include the team manager, UX Designer, Product Owner, and/or Agile Coach.

 **Digital Business**

 A digital business is any company or organization whose product value is delivered primarily online, often 24×7 and with great simultaneous scale.
 Some companies are digital businesses in their entirety, like PagerDuty.
-Other companies are not digital businesses at first sight, but critical elements of their business rely on software (the cash registers at a restaurant, for example).
+Other companies may not seem like digital businesses at a glance, but if critical elements of their business rely on software (the cash registers at a restaurant, for example), then they too are digital businesses.

-**Digital Operations**

-This term describes the way a digital business must operate in real time because their product is available 24×7 and can be used simultaneously by a large number of customers—situations where even a short technical issue can have large impact on revenues.

 **Escalation**

 An escalation is when the primary on-call does not acknowledge an incident and the alert is escalated to another person.
 Escalations often happen automatically but can be done manually.

+**Full-Service Ownership (FSO)**

+Full-service ownership (FSO) is the philosophy that engineers are responsible for the code and services they create in production.
+Accountability, reliability, and continuous improvement are the main objectives of full-service ownership.

 **High-Urgency Incident**